Beijing Daxing International Airport: Design and contractors

 The airport's master plan was prepared by NACO (Netherlands Airport Consultants) and will feature a ground transportation hub providing the airport with public transportation links to high-speed rail, metro, expressways, Beijing Airport Bus routes, local buses and inter-airport transportation system.
 The terminal building was designed by British architects Zaha Hadid Architects, French planners ADPI and partners, and executed by the Beijing Institute of Architectural Design (BIAD).
 It consists of a central hub with six curved spokes.
 The façade was designed by XinShan Curtainwall and Beijing Institute of Architectural Design.
 Arup was subcontracted by Beijing Institute of Architectural Design as the fire engineering consultant, while China IPPR International Engineering was responsible for security system and baggage system designs.
 BuroHappold Engineering, as part of the consortium, worked with the architects to integrate engineering solutions into the design of the airport.

 Hong Kong design studio Lead 8 was appointed as lead designer of the integrated service building (the sixth pier) in 2018.
 The terminal, according to Lead 8, will encompass "a purposeful design of work spaces, with integrated retail, dining, and entertainment options for the large number of passengers expected," with plans to incorporate interactive pet hotels, a childcare and nursery, hybrid online retail and dining, and a showroom for companies.

 Other contractors involved in the project include China Electronics Engineering Design Institute, Civil Aviation Electronic Technology, The Third Rail Survey and Design Institute Group Corporation (TSDI China), Beijing City Construction Design Research General Institute and Beijing General Municipal Engineering Design & Research Institute.

 Beijing TsingHua TonHeng Urban Planning and Design Institute, Central Academy of Fine Arts, Dtree, Lea-Elliot, Lighting Design Studio, and East Sign Design & Engineering were also involved in the project.

 Suppliers include Xsight Systems, T-Systems, Schindler, Thales, Beijing EasySky Technology and Oasys.

 Construction

 In January 2019, the airport entered the final construction phase.

 Construction of the airport began on 26 December 2014, and was led by chief engineer Guo Yanchi.
 By March 2017, the terminal had its concrete structure capped.
-On 23 January 2019, the first flight inspection began to be carried out and was expected to be completed in March.
+On 23 January 2019, the first flight inspection was carried out and was completed in March.

 On 30 June 2019, the airport officially finished construction and was in preparation for its September opening.
 The construction of the airport itself cost CN¥120bn (approximately US$17bn), with other projects in the periphery costing CN¥330bn (US$46.2bn), giving a total cost of CN¥450bn (US$63bn).